 How to choose the best hedgehog house

-Choosing the right hedgehog house can be difficult as prices can vary considerably and wildlife homes can come in a range of shapes and sizes.
+Choosing the right hedgehog house can be difficult as prices can vary considerably and these wildlife homes can come in a range of shapes and sizes.

-The materials from which the hedgehog houses are built can also differ.
-This can affect how sturdy the habitat will be, how resilient it is to adverse weather and how long it will last.
+The materials from which the hedgehog houses are built can also differ and will affect how sturdy the habitat will be, how resilient it is to adverse weather and how long it will last.

-For example, brushwood hedgehog houses do tend to be cheaper than the solid wood options but are likely to degrade within three or four years.
+For example, brushwood hedgehog houses tend to be cheaper than solid wood options but are likely to degrade within three or four years.
 You will then need to spend more money on additional brushwood to patch up the hedgehog house.

 These are some features to bear in mind:

 - Size: If your hedgehog house is too small, it won't be a suitable habitat for a hedgehog to build a nest for hibernation.
-You are also unlikely to attract more than a single hedgehog with a small home.
+You're also unlikely to attract more than a single hedgehog with a small home.

-- Value for money: The prices of hedgehog houses can vary, with solid wood and Eco-Plate homes being more expensive than simple brushwood styles.
-However, solid wood and Eco-Plate last longer and are more sustainable in the long run.
+- Value for money: The prices of hedgehog houses can vary.
+Solid wood and Eco-Plate homes are more expensive than simple brushwood styles but they will last longer and are therefore more sustainable in the long run.